ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 **Attachment** (default setting: on) sets whether file attachments are possible for posts in all forums or whether this function must be activated in individual forums.

-**Notifications** (default setting: on without file attachments) sets whether users can be informed by e-mail about new posts in forums and whether these e-mails can also contain file attachments.
+**Notifications** (default setting: on, without file attachments) sets whether users can be informed by e-mail about new posts in forums and whether these e-mails can also contain file attachments.
 The notification can be sent immediately or once a day if the cron job “Send Forum Notifications via Cron Job” is activated.

 **Drafts** (default setting: off) sets whether it is possible to save draft posts in the forum and at what intervals drafts are automatically saved.